Understanding Forex Market Sentiment

-Trading With/Against The Market Sentiments
+Trading With/Against the Market Sentiments

 The importance of market sentiments comes to the forefront when you need it to understand the general bias of the market on a pair.
-This understanding can improve your trading, especially when you use it with fundamental and technical analyses tools.
+This understanding can improve your trading, mainly when you use it with fundamental and technical analyses tools.